 The negligence standard means that the plaintiff must prove that you failed to exercise reasonable care.
 An important factor for many courts is whether a reasonable person in a similar situation would have acted in the same way.
 Following good journalistic practices in researching, writing, filming, and fact, checking a story can greatly reduce the risk of being found negligent.

-Maybe.
-In some cases, a group may be small enough for individual members to prove that they were identified—but courts have not expressly stated a specific number that qualifies as sufficiently small.
+Possibility.
+In some cases, a group may be small enough for individual members to prove that they were identified, but courts have not expressly stated a specific number that qualifies as sufficiently small.

 Generally, you are responsible for everything you publish, even when the information comes from a third party.
 Therefore, you can be found liable for repeating a defamatory statement from a source; even attributing that source will not shield you from a lawsuit.